bloock/bloock-identity-managed-api/README.md

     - **Purpose**: Basically it changes all the variables concerning the Polygon ID identity protocol by referencing the Mumbai network.
     - **Example**: false

-These configuration variables provide fine-grained control over the behavior of the Identity Bloock Managed API.
+These configuration variables provide fine-grained control over the behavior of the Identity BLOOCK Managed API.
 You can adjust them to match your specific requirements and deployment environment.

 ### Database Support

-The Identity Bloock Managed API is designed to be flexible when it comes to database integration.
+The Identity BLOOCK Managed API is designed to be flexible when it comes to database integration.
 It supports three types of relational databases: **MemDB (SQLite)**, **MySQL**, and **Postgres**.
 The choice of database type depends on your specific requirements and infrastructure.

 Here are the supported database types and how to configure them: